lfreese/antarctic-rad/README.md

 # antarctic-rad

-Notebooks contains current notebooks for creating the single column model as well as the figures for the paper;
+Notebooks contains current notebooks for creating the single column model, figures for the paper, and additional figures used for presentations and analysis;

 Figures contains png of all figures being used for paper;